 Don’t want to pack an entire week’s worth of food on Sunday?
 No problem.
 Simplify your life by packing the next day’s lunches at dinnertime while you’re in food prep and clean-up mode.

 Then they will always be on hand in case you’re running late or need to quickly pack a school lunch for your child.
 They’ll be the right temperature by lunch time.
 While you’re at it, you can freeze tubes of yogurt and bags of grapes in advance as well.
 They will all be the right temperature by lunch time.

 When I think of meal planning, I usually think of dinner.
 But it helped me to break up my meal planning into separate endeavors or lists.
-However you like to think of it.
 There’s a meal plan for dinner, a meal plan for my husband’s lunch, a meal plan for kids’ lunches, and a meal plan for after school snacks.
 I keep them on separate pages when I meal plan (old school style with pen and paper).
 That way, I don’t get overwhelmed at the thought of planning 3 meals a day – plus snacks – for our whole family.

 69 | Prep Sheet Pan Dinners in a Ziploc Bag.